Category Archives: Writing Journey

 Glamorous?
 Not so Much: My Life as an Author

 This is all still a learning curve for me.
-You see: there’s a huge difference between writing and public speaking.
+You see: there’s a vast difference between writing and public speaking.
 In writing, I can structure sentences and reword phrases and paragraphs without interruptions to my heart’s content with pen and paper, or on the keyboard.
 I would venture to say that I am not the only wordsmith who feels this way.
 There are many other writers and authors out there just like me.
 We are not all best-selling authors.
-The truth is an author’s life is not all glamorous.
-Neither will there be warm and fuzzy feelings in reading a not-so-good book review about your work, (ask any author about that).
-We are mostly normal individuals–some more successful and polished than others–but none of us are perfect.
+The truth is that an author’s life is not all glamorous.
+Neither will there be warm and fuzzy feelings in reading a not-so-good book review about your work (ask any author about that).
+We are mostly normal individuals–some more successful and polished than others–but none of us is perfect.
 We all go home and try to maintain a decent life in every way possible.

-My life isn’t always about sitting pretty on top of the world riding high horses.
-My husband is a general contractor whose hands are rough because he prefers doing the majority of the projects himself.
+My life isn’t always about sitting pretty on top of the world, riding high horses.
+My husband is a general contractor with rough hands because he prefers doing most projects himself.
 This line of work is abased and abound.
 Although his knees and back suffer the consequences and take on a beating, he takes pride in his craft.
 He is meticulous and thoroughly enjoys the work.
 Our eldest daughter is his faithful assistant.
-When she is not out on the field with him, she assists me with my writing projects in promoting my book.
-She is quite savvy in the social media department, as well as being my traveling companion to monthly book signings.
+When not out on the field with him, she assists me with my writing projects and promotes my book.
+She is quite savvy in the social media department and is my traveling companion to monthly book signings.
 I appreciate her.
 She is the lady behind the camera who makes me look good.

-I myself hold a full-time, 45-hour-a-week sales job answering calls all day.
-My mind sometimes wanders wishing I was writing or vacationing, but alas, reality hits me in the rear and I have work to do!
+I hold a full-time, 45-hour-a-week sales job answering calls all day.
+My mind sometimes wanders, wishing I were writing or vacationing, but alas, reality hits me in the rear and I have work to do!
 Believe it or not, my family and I also provide 24-hour care to a precious 105-year-old saint of God.
 In caring for her, we definitely don’t want to cause her any additional discomfort or needless pain.
-But as we tend to her personal needs such as lifting, bathing, and changing an adult, much more fragile than before, it’s neither easy nor always pleasant.
-Some years ago we made a pact.
+But as we tend to her personal needs, such as lifting, bathing, and changing an adult, much more fragile than before, it’s neither easy nor always pleasant.
+Some years ago, we made a pact.
 We promised Elizabeth we’d care for her to the best of our abilities until the end.
 Not everyone can do this.
 I believe God gives us the grace to do so.
 I’ve written about Elizabeth before.
 She teaches me about life.
 She is God’s gift to us, but she swears it’s the other way around.

 So what am I saying?
-An author’s life is not necessarily all glamorous.
-What is it then, you ask?
-I will tell you since becoming a published author; I have found it quite rewarding and so fulfilling.
+An author’s life is not necessarily glamorous.
+What is it, then, you ask?
+I will tell you that since becoming a published author, I have found it quite rewarding and fulfilling.

-While sharing my story, time after time I’ve noticed that many are brought to tears.
+While sharing my story, time after time, I’ve noticed that many are brought to tears.
 And then as I listen to their heart, my own tears flow.
 Is it planned?
 No. It just happens.
 Tears bring a sweet release and cleanse the soul.
 Oh, it’s easy to laugh with others (and I do love to laugh).
 But when was the last time you wept with someone?
 When was the last time you’ve impacted someone and knew you’ve made a difference in his or her life?
 I have also shed tears of joy.
-Then my makeup runs, which leads me to have to freshen up before my daughter happily snaps away with her camera.
+Then my makeup runs, leading me to freshen up before my daughter happily snaps away with her camera.

 Yes, my life may not be as glamorous as you would think, but my life has been enriched.